mikaelblomkvist50/book-the-rspec-book/README.md

 The next line sets up a `message exception`: an expectation that the `output` `object` should receive the `puts` message with the string `"Welcome to Codebreaker!"` as its only argument.
 If it does, then the expectation will pass.
 If not, we'll get a failure.

 We send the `game` the `start` message on the last line.
 The intent we're expressing is that when we call `game.start`, the `output` should receive `puts("Welome to Codebreaker")`.

+Now we run the `rspec` command again, but this time use the `--color` flag:
+<pre><code>
+$ <b>rspec spec/codebreaker/game_spec.rb --color --format doc</b>

+Codebreaker::Game
+  #start
+    sends a welcome message (FAILED - 1) prompts for the first guess (PENDING: Not yet implemented)

+Pending: (Failures listed here are expected and do not affect your suite's status)

+  1) Codebreaker::Game#start prompts for the first guess
+     # Not yet implemented
+     # ./spec/codebreaker/game_spec.rb:14

+Failures:

+  1) Codebreaker::Game#start sends a welcome message
+     Failure/Error: output.should_receive(:puts).with('Welcome to Codebreaker!')

+       (Double "output").puts("Welcome to Codebreaker!")
+           expected: 1 time with arguments: ("Welcome to Codebreaker!")
+           received: 0 times
+     # ./spec/codebreaker/game_spec.rb:10:in `block (3 levels) in <module:Codebreaker>'

+Deprecation Warnings:

+Using `should_receive` from rspec-mocks' old `:should` syntax without explicitly enabling the syntax is deprecated.
+Use the new `:expect` syntax or explicitly enable `:should` instead.
+Called from /Users/mikaelblomkvist/the-rspec-book/GettingStartedWithRSpecAndCucumber/ch5-describing-code-with-rspec/spec/codebreaker/game_spec.rb:10:in `block (3 levels) in <module:Codebreaker>'.

+If you need more of the backtrace for any of these deprecations to identify where to make the necessary changes, you can configure `config.raise_errors_for_deprecations!`, and it will turn the deprecation warnings into errors, giving you the full backtrace.

+1 deprecation warning total

+Finished in 0.00243 seconds (files took 0.19568 seconds to load) 2 examples, 1 failure, 1 pending

+Failed examples:

+rspec ./spec/codebreaker/game_spec.rb:6 # Codebreaker::Game#start sends a welcome message
+</pre></code>